RainingClouds/how-we-work/PRICING_MODEL.md

 # Pricing Model

-We offer either Time-N-Material to the clients.
+We offer Time-N-Material model to the clients.

 ### Time and Material Pricing Model